Trump turns to Supreme Court on immunity issue

+Donald Trump says he cannot be prosecuted for actions as president.
+So far he has failed with this opinion in court.
+Now the Supreme Court should clarify it.

-DFormer US President Donald Trump is taking legal action against an appeals court decision that he does not enjoy immunity for his actions in office.
-Trump's lawyers filed a motion with the Supreme Court on Monday to stay the ruling.
+Washington – Former US President Donald Trump is taking legal action against an appeals court's decision that he does not enjoy immunity for his actions in office.
+Trump's lawyers filed a motion with the Supreme Court to stay the ruling.

 The ball is now in the court of the judges of the country's highest court.
 It depends on their actions whether and when the trial for attempted election fraud against the Republican can begin in Washington.
 You don't have to accept Trump's request.
-Trump's move does not come as a surprise – he had previously announced that he would challenge the appeals court's decision and appeal to the Supreme Court.
+Trump's move comes as no surprise – he had previously announced that he would challenge the appeals court's decision and appeal to the Supreme Court.

 Trump is indicted in the US capital Washington in connection with attempted election fraud.
 His supporters stormed the parliament building in Washington on January 6, 2021.
 Congress met there to formally confirm Democrat Joe Biden's victory in the presidential election.
 Trump had previously incited his supporters during a speech by claiming that the election victory had been stolen from him.
 As a result of the riots, five people died.